mtzaquia/LoadableReducer/README.md

     initialState: .init(url: URL(string: "https://gogle.com")!),
     reducer: MyFeature.init,
     load: { state in
-      try? await Task.sleep(for: .seconds(2)) // example of asynchronous work, for now, it must not fail. return .init(currentUrl: state.url)
+      try await Task.sleep(for: .seconds(2)) // example of asynchronous work.
+If this fails, the error state will become active. return .init(loadingState: state) // pass along your initial state to the ready state for reloading and refreshing when needed.
     }
   )
 )